-That planning permission be refused for the following reasons:
+That planning permission be refused for the following reason:

-- 1. Having regard to Policies H.7 and H.8 in the Unitary Development Plan 2007, the proposed dwelling is considered to be unacceptable.
+1. Having regard to Policies H7 and H8 in the Unitary Development Plan 2007, the proposed dwelling is considered to be unacceptable.
 The proposal constitutes development in open countryside, divorced from any settlement and there is considered to be insufficient justification such that an exception should be made to these policies.
 This is also with regard to the need to utilise existing buildings in preference to new development.
-In addition, the erection of a dwelling in this location would be contrary to the provisions of PPS.7 that seeks to protect the countryside for its own sake from unwarranted development. - 2.
-The proposed means of access provides insufficient visibility in a southerly direction such that increased use of the existing point on the unclassified road would be detrimental to highway safety.
-Therefore, the proposal is contrary to the provisions of Policy DR.3 in the Unitary Development Plan 2007.
+In addition, the erection of a dwelling in this location would be contrary to the provisions of PPS7 that seeks to protect the countryside for its own sake from unwarranted development.

-Decision:
+Decision: Notes:

-Notos:

-Notes.